insomnia1996/deep-lawyer/README.md

 #### code description:

 All code uploaded contains data_processing and model_training, but does not contain any visualizing tool or baseline code.
-Probably we will give a specific usage of deep-lawyer code.
+Probably we will give a specific usage of deep-lawyer code in future update.

 #### Reference: